Lone Wolf McQuade: Plot

-Meanwhile, Sally and Bobby witness the hijacking of a U.S. Army convoy.
-Bobby is shot and killed by the hijackers, who then cause Sally to be hospitalized when they shove her car into a ravine.
-McQuade more readily works with Kayo to find out who did this to his daughter and her boyfriend.
-Kayo's computer skills allow him to track the errant convoy.
-At an illegal garment factory, they pick up a young delinquent named Snow (William Sanderson), who is reluctant to talk until Dakota points a Mac-10 in his general direction and empties the magazine.
+Sally and Bobby witness a U.S. Army convoy heist.
+Bobby is killed, and Sally hospitalized after her car is rammed down a ravine.
+McQuade submits to partnering with Kayo to hunt the perpetrators.
+Kayo's computer skills reveal exactly what weapons the convoy contained.
+At a garment factory, they arrest career criminal Snow, who won't talk until Dakota fires a Mac-10 in his direction.